 We used to say that one thing was “based on” another.
 For example, a movie might be based on a book, or an assertion might be based on statistics.
 Somehow, things have come to be “based off” other things (or, occasionally, “based off of” other things).
-Based on means that one thing has the other thing as its basis, its base, its foundation.
+Based on means that one thing has the other thing as its basis, its base, its foundation, and rests, literally or (most of the time) figuratively, on that other thing.
 What does based off mean?

 The writer misspells effects, which is not unusual, and seems to consider a large cash infusion very hard to explain.
 She or he is in fact referring to those one-time effects, which he or she should have said, “are very hard to explain;” but “infusion” got in the way, and compelled her or him to use the number of that, instead of the number of the things that were hard to explain.
 Why don’t people think about what they write?